Is Jordan on your bucket list?

 We climbed aboard an open-topped jeep and ventured deep into the desert.
 Our Bedouin driver navigated confidently across the unmarked terrain - just shifting sand and fading tracks.
 If you’re wearing contact lenses, be warned: the wind and dust can be challenging, so a buff or scarf to cover your face is a smart idea.

-We visited a couple of remote sites before looping back via Lawrence’s Spring, a spot that holds a special place in my memory.
+We visited a couple of remote camps before looping back via Lawrence’s Spring, a spot that holds a special place in my memory.
 It’s where I used to camp with my groups years ago - before the desert became home to over 200 camps of varying standards.

 After a few desert camp inspections, we were dropped off at the Luxotel office in the small village of Diseh.
 From there, another jeep took us even deeper into the desert to our camp for the night - secluded, peaceful, and utterly surreal.
 As we approached, the Wadi Rum camp looked like a Martian outpost, nestled between the red sand dunes and rocky cliffs.